 La Bottega offers pasta making classes in the quaintest of shops.
 It’s also a great place for an apperativo and fresh cut meats and cheeses.
 Call ahead to book or contact them on their La Bottega Facebook page.

-WHAT TO SEE & DO IN BOLOGNA (BESIDES FOOD)
+THINGS TO DO IN BOLOGNA (BESIDES EAT)

 The Two Towers